mattrhoden/mattrhoden/README.md

 | 🏠 Frameworks | Django |
 | 🧰 Tools | Jetbrains Pycharm, Docker |

-### Fun Facts
+### 🥳 Fun Facts

+- Not to toot my own horn or anything, but the best latte's are made by me.
 - I'm a certified scuba diver, though I'm sure it's expired by now
-- The best latte's are made by me, not to toot my own horn or anything

 ### :link: Connect with Me!